-- Bishop Estévez and Deacon Scott Conway, Superintendent of Catholic Schools, for leading our ceremony, and for their unwavering support.
+- To Bishop Felipe Estévez and Deacon Scott Conway, Superintendent of Catholic Schools, for leading our ceremony, and for their unwavering support.

 - To Father Houle, Father Mark, and Father Boddie for their kindness, encouragement and spiritual guidance.

-- Mr. Lou Walsh, Mr. Jay Demetree and Mr. Bob Shircliff for their expertise, advice and generosity.
+- To Lou Walsh, Jay Demetree and Bob Shircliff for their expertise, advice and generosity.
 These three gentlemen represent a dauntless willingness to help overcome the challenges we face.

 - To the Neviaser Foundation for their generosity in giving to our campaign.
-They are, and have been, great supporters of Morning Star.
+They are, and have been, great supporters of Morning Star School.
 We were grateful to have Nancy Baker attend our ceremony.

 - To JoAnn Leskanic and Jamie Terry.
 Two strong, smart women who continue to give their time and talents through their willingness to step up and work with us on our many fundraising initiatives.

-- Kasper Architecture and Scherer Construction for our beautiful design work, and for making the construction process as painless as possible.
+- To Kasper Architecture and Scherer Construction for our beautiful design work, and for making the process as painless as possible.

-- The many Diocesan parishes and schools who continue to give generously to help us build a brighter future.
+- To the many Diocesan parishes and schools who continue to give generously to help us build a brighter future.

-- To the Morning Star family… pledges continue to come in from parents, board members and staff.
-I am humbled to have the opportunity to thank you for all you do every day for our incredible kids.
+- To our Morning Star family and friends.
+We are humbled to have the opportunity to thank you for all you do every day for our incredible kids.

 This is an important moment in the life of our very special school.
 Having the high school program will meet such an important need for our students.
 We are so grateful to those who have supported our school and mission over the years and those that have stepped forward to help make this vision a reality.